Jira Azure DevOps Integration: The Complete Step-by-Step 2024 Guide

 You can sync various entities between Jira and Azure DevOps, including work items, issues, tasks, epics, user stories, comments, attachments, statuses, etc.

-You can even sync and maintain issue links, relations, and sub-task mappings between Jira and Azure DevOps.
-You can even migrate existing issues from Jira to Azure DevOps to ensure both platforms have consistent and accurate data.
+Also, you can sync and maintain issue links, relations, and sub-task mappings between Jira and Azure DevOps.
+Users can also migrate existing issues from Jira to Azure DevOps to ensure both platforms have consistent and accurate data.

 How do I integrate Jira with Azure DevOps for free?